KenKundert/quantiphy/doc/examples.rst

     vdda_in_2v5

+.. time-value of money example {{{1
-.. time-value of money example:
+.. _time-value of money example:

 .. index::
    single: Time-Value of Money